spcourse/python/en/functions/index.md

     def print_greeting():
         print("Hello")

-Note that much like with `if`-statements and `for`-loops, all code that is indented is part of the functions **code block**.
-Thus you can terminate a function by simply *unindenting* any following code that you write.
+Note that much like with `if`-statements and `for`-loops, all code that is indented is part of the function's **code block**.
+Thus, you can terminate a function by simply *unindenting* any following code that you write.

 This is a function that `print`s the string `Hello` to the terminal.
 If you add the aforementioned *definition* to a Python file, your computer will know that a function with the name `print_greeting()` exists.
 But the function hasn't yet been *executed*!
 You have to do so manually, by explicitly *calling* the function.
 This is how: